idossha/TI-CSC/README.md

 Partial TI-CSC Toolbox for docker image.
 See full toolbox at TI-2024 repo.
-Developed and maintained by Ido Haber - ihaber@wisc.edu last update: August 2024
+Developed and maintained by Ido Haber - ihaber@wisc.edu last update: August 19, 2024

 ---

-Currently MATLAB Runtime and GUI functionality do not work on ARM base Apple machines.
-AMD/Intel should work smooth.
+Compatible with: Linux, Windows, macOS (intel) Currently MATLAB Runtime and GUI functionality do not work on ARM architecture (Apple silicon).
 Please ping if you encounter bugs.

 ---

 #### How to run docker image:

 1. Make sure you have [docker Desktop](https://www.docker.com/products/docker-desktop/) / [docker engine](https://docs.docker.com/engine/install/) on you machine.
+* If you are using macOS / Windows, make sure you have XQuartz or Xming available.
+Only necessary if you wish to have GUI.
-2. Download the [image](https://hub.docker.com/r/idossha/ti-package) from docker hub
+2. Pull the [image](https://hub.docker.com/r/idossha/ti-package) from docker hub.
 3. Make sure you have the project directory set up correctly:

         project_name